 You have the right to be advised of potential immigration consequences resulting from your criminal case by both the judge and your defense lawyer before you plead guilty or go to trial.
 For more information about this, see the Committee for Public Counsel Services Immigration Impact Unit.

 For more information about immigration and criminal convictions, see Massachusetts law about immigration consequences of state convictions.

 What's the difference between civil infractions, misdemeanors, and felonies?

 A civil infraction is a minor violation.
-Many traffic violations are civil infractions, such as speeding, failure to signal, etc. The punishment for a civil infraction is usually a fine, there is no jail time.
-Simple possession of less than an ounce of marijuana is a civil infraction.
+Many traffic violations are civil infractions, such as speeding, failure to signal, etc. The punishment for a civil infraction is usually a fine — there is no jail time.

 - Drunk driving (3 or more offenses)